achudars/london-crossroads/README.md

 ### Adding More Lines

 1. Create new station data file in `src/data/`
-2. Import stations in `ElizabethLineMap.tsx`
+2. Import stations in `LondonRailMap.tsx`
 3. Add line configuration with colors and styling
 4. Update legend and information panel
 5. Extend the `Station` interface in `src/types/elizabeth-line.ts` if needed